eme64/blog/_posts/2024-12-24-Intro-to-C2-Part01.md

 In Part 1, we look at:
 - Running a simple Java example.
+- Compilation to Java bytecode with `javac`.
 - Product vs Debug builds.
 - Tiered Compilation.
+- Inspecting C2 IR and generated assembly code.

 Related article by Roland Westrelin: [How the JIT compiler boosts Java performance in OpenJDK](https://developers.redhat.com/articles/2021/06/23/how-jit-compiler-boosts-java-performance-openjdk#).